mkrn/atlas/README.md

 * [Better defaults](#security-headers) for configuring HTTPS
 * [Better redirects](#redirects) with Netlify instead of `<meta http-equiv="refresh">`

+## Prerequisite

+Atlas does not include a copy of the `hugo` binary.
+You will need to [install Hugo](https://gohugo.io/getting-started/installing/) first you can run any of the [commands](#available-commands) mentioned below.

 ## Getting Started

 To get started, you can either clone the repository, or deploy straight to [Netlify](#deploy-to-netlify).
 Then run the following from the project root: